Watching my son discover new ways to play with his toys, how to build with blocks, and how to make the new toy car GO GO!

 I bought a cute little chalkboard from Target that was the winner’s prize.

-I made the cake repellent wall protector high-chair backdrop from a plastic tablecloth.
+cake repellent wall protector high-chair backdrop from a plastic tablecloth.
 The banner was from several packs of colored burlap banners, and I hand-lettered them with paint pens.
 Mini clothes pins and twine came helped finish it all off, and all taped up with painter’s tape, strategically hidden behind the balloons.